Suraj151/ckeditor5-code-block/README.md

 pre element (to write longer code snippets) for CKEditor 5. https://ckeditor.com

-this will enable add code block feature to editor with language select feature. languages are added that supported by Javascript syntax highlighter
+this will enable add code block feature to editor with language select feature. languages are added that supported by Javascript syntax highlighter. additionally language select option added while inserting code first time, later it can be changed by widget edit option where we can edit language name. actually it adds entered language as classname to pre element.

 use